-I’m using todo.txt format to keep some of my daily tasks.
-It’s a plain text format and both iOS and Android has apps, like SimpleTasks.
-Emacs and Vim has support for the format too.
-Actually you don’t need a special editor for it, the format is so simple that even Notepad may be enough.
+I use the todo.txt format to manage some of my daily tasks.
+It’s a plain-text format, and both iOS and Android have apps, such as SimpleTasks.
+Emacs and Vim also support the format.
+Actually, you don’t need a special editor for it; the format is so simple that even Notepad is sufficient.

-So, my evening script moves the DONE to its own file, removes the regular parts from todo.txt and repopulates them for a new day.
-(The code is not usable as is, you need to define TODO, DONE and TEMPLATE file paths correcty.)
+So, my evening script moves completed tasks (marked as DONE) to their own file, removes recurring tasks from todo.txt, and repopulates them for a new day.
+(Note: The code below is not usable as-is; you must define the TODO, DONE, and TEMPLATE file paths correctly.)

 TODO=.../todo.txt